 Currently, international borders are shutting for 30+ days and airlines are grounding flights and limiting what is left of viable flights.
 Various health officials around the world are pleading for everyone to stay home to “flatten the curve” to slow the spread of COVID-19.

 Whether you are social distancing, self-quarantined, or under a stay a home order, you may be wondering when this will end and life will be back to normal.
 This includes the curiosity of when it will be safe and acceptable to travel again.
-With so much uncertainty about the pandemic and how the world will truly be impacted by the effects of it, there is no simple answer or solution.
+With so much uncertainty about the pandemic and how the world will truly be impacted by its effects, there is no simple answer or solution.
 From here we can only plan on what the future may look like.

 The Future of Travel